romanthekat/blog/content/posts/202101310056 JSON, time, and golang.md

 dateString := "2021-02-18T21:54:42.123Z"
 date, err := time.Parse(time.RFC3339, dateString) //RFC 3339 is a profile for ISO 8601
 ```
-`date` will have the `time.Time`. (let's skip for a moment the difference between realtime and monotonic time)
+`date` will have the `time.Time` value. (let's skip for a moment the difference between realtime and monotonic time)

 Apart from such a detailed 'point of time' there is also 'calendar date', or 'civil time' - representation of a 'day', e.g. `2021-02-18`.
 A common thing to use.